 Business employment tax returns, including payroll taxes and unemployment taxes, can be filed using the Modernized eFile system.
 You can make employment tax payments using the IRS EFTPS system.
 These forms include:

 - Form 944

 Excise taxes and use taxes may also be filed using the e-File system.

 Two Parts of E-File: Filing and Paying

-- If you file electronically, you can pay your taxes along with your electronic filing by using electronic funds withdrawal, available with tax preparation software or through your tax preparer.
+If you file electronically, you can pay your taxes along with your electronic filing by using electronic funds withdrawal, available with tax preparation software or through your tax preparer.

-- Paying taxes by phone or Internet using a debit or credit card is also an option, whether you file electronically or not.
+Paying taxes by phone or Internet using a debit or credit card is also an option, whether you file electronically or not.

 Filing and Paying Business Income Taxes

 Most small businesses file their business tax returns on Schedule C with their personal tax returns.
-In this case, you can file your business income tax return with your personal return, you can file
+In this case, you can file your business income tax return with your personal return, you can file in multiple ways.

 - Use a tax preparer, like a CPA or Enrolled Agent, who is authorized by the IRS to e-file tax returns.
 You can ask your current tax preparer if he or she e-files (most do) or find an IRS-approved provider who can assist you with e-filing.